ecelis/ianseo-docker/README.md

 To only build the i@anseo image for the current CPU architechture run:

 ```
-docker build -t arqueria/ianseo .
+npm run ianseo:build
 ```

 To build images for both x86_64, aarch64 and arm7, run:

 ```
-docker buildx build --platform linux/arm/v7,linux/arm64/v8,linux/amd64 --tag arqueria/ianseo .
+npm run ianseo:build:multi
 ```

 ## Relase and Publish images to Docker registries

-There are github actions wired to this repository, after mergin a bracnch into `master` you must tag the commit to publish with semantic versioning.
+There are github actions wired to this repository, after mergin a branch into `main` you must tag the commit to publish with semantic versioning.
 Ex: v2022.01.01.1 vYEAR.MONTH.DAY.REVISION.
-Official I@anseo versioning has integers as REVISION, however docker releases may add an alphabetic charater to the REVISIOn integer to support my own releases linked to official ones.
+Official I@anseo versioning has
+integers as REVISION, however docker releases may add an alphabetic charater to the REVISION integer to support my own releases linked to official ones.

 ```
 git checkout master